 Malaysia has an abundance of Durian of many varieties and kinds, from the most common and cheap durian to the high end and most expensive type.

-There were many durian stalls offering buffet across Johor Bahru.
-The stall that I am eating about was chosen at random and was next to NSK, a wholesale food supplier. (very similar to Cosco).
+There were many durian stalls offering buffets across Johor Bahru.
+The stall that I am eating about was chosen at random and was next to NSK, a wholesale food supplier.
+(Very similar to Cosco).
 Although during our stay in Malaysia I tried many types, by then I wanted to try out the buffet as well.

 And here I was …. for the durian buffet where you can indulge yourself in a heavenly feast of highly irresistible fruit.
 There is a reason for it to be called the King of Fruits after all.

 My husband and I paid MYR 28 ($6.70) each for the buffet and impatiently waited for durian which brought to us by a lady who was in charge of the durian buffet.
 We got a variety of durian types but mostly cheaper types.